MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-region-availability.md

 ## Supported regions

-Use the information in the following table to know the availability of the voice channel in Omnichannel for Customer Service.
+Use the information in the following table to know about the availability of the voice channel in Omnichannel for Customer Service.

 |Geographic location | Availability | Availability in Customer Service trial|
 |----------|---------|-----|